Lennart99/ASM-interpreter/README.md

-Th icons for New, Open, Save and Save As have bneen sources from here: https://findicons.com/pack/566/isimple_system
+The icons for New, Open, Save and Save As have been sourced from here: https://findicons.com/pack/566/isimple_system